metabrainz/listenbrainz-server/.github/PULL_REQUEST_TEMPLATE.md

     Remember that it helps us review if you give more helpful info for us to understand your change.

-    Ensure that you've read through and followed the [Contributing Guidelines](CONTRIBUTING.md).
+    Ensure that you've read through and followed the Contributing Guidelines, in ./github/CONTRIBUTING.md.
 -->

 # Summary